Board of Directors & Staff

 • Ron is President of Siebler, Inc. and a historic preservationist and residential remodeler.
 Mr. Siebler has worked with many museums to restore historic buildings and objects using materials and historically informed techniques that meet the highest preservation standards.
 His museum clients and project include Dallas area institutions such as Dallas Heritage Village, Farmer’s Branch Historical Park, the Heritage Farmstead Museum in Plano, as well as the Sharock-Niblo Cabin for the City of Dallas Parks Department and the Caruth, Family Curing Shed on the grounds of the Communities Foundation of Dallas.
 His most recent project was a Holocaust era, Belgium boxcar for the new Dallas Holocaust Museum.
 In addition to extensive evaluation and planning for each of his projects, he has also helped develop the Master Plan for the Nance Farm in DeSoto and guidelines for the restoration of the windmill and historic water collection systems at Plano Heritage Farmstead.
 Ron has won numerous awards from Preservation Dallas for his excellent work, including Craftsman of the Year in 2016.
 He volunteers at museums, interpreting historic crafts, and teaches classes in preservation repair techniques, demonstrating his devotion to both historic structures and education.

 • Charlene is a past president of Preservation Texas and retired as executive director of Historic Mesquite at the end of 2019 after 24 years.
 She is a graduate of the University of Texas at Dallas (public administration) and has served as chairman of both the Kaufman County Historical Commission and Friends of the Kaufman County Historical Commission as well as marker chairman of the Dallas County Historical Commission.
 She was a founding member of the Texas Lakes Trail board, where she served as treasurer.
 Charlene has consulted on a variety of preservation issues, including the drafting of preservation ordinances, creating outreach programs, working with city officials, preserving archives, photos and textiles, and writing collections management policies.
-She is a graduate of the National Trust for Historical Preservation’s Preservation Leadership Training and of the Texas Historical Commission’s Winedale Museum Seminar.
+She is a graduate of the National Trust for Historic Preservation’s Preservation Leadership Training and of the Texas Historical Commission’s Winedale Museum Seminar.

 Board Members at-large

 • Derrick is the Director of the Sam Houston Memorial Museum, a beautiful 15-acre park located in Huntsville.
 Previously, he served as the Curator of Education at the Sam Houston Memorial Museum and the Superintendent of the Farmers Branch Historical Park.
 A lifelong educator, Derrick has a BS in Elementary Education and an MA in History, both from Sam Houston State University.
-He has always been an advocate for hands on and interactive programming and believes that being able to touch, taste, listen to and even smell things from the past helps people to connect with our ancestors, learn from the past and apply those lessons to today.
+He has always been an advocate for hands-on and interactive programming and believes that being able to touch, taste, listen to and even smell things from the past helps people to connect with our ancestors, learn from the past and apply those lessons to today.
 An accomplished photographer, Derrick’s work has been featured in The Texas Forts Trail – a photobook done in collaboration with the Texas Forts Trail region.
 As such, you will frequently find Derrick out photographing his favorite subjects – historic landscapes and structures.

 • Max is Associate Professor of Art History at The University of Texas at El Paso.
 He received his BA from UC-Berkeley and his PhD in art history from Columbia University.
 He completed his dissertation on Italian civic architecture and urbanism in the Middle Ages and Early Renaissance and publishes regularly in his field.
 In addition, he conducts research on the architectural history of El Paso and the surrounding region and has two books under contract.
-He served for several years as Vice-Chair of the El Paso County Historical Commission, is currently Vice-Chair of the The Trost Society, and is co-founder of the El Paso History Alliance, a virtual cultural community with more than 60,000 followers online.
+He served for several years as Vice-Chair of the El Paso County Historical Commission, is currently Vice-Chair of The Trost Society, and is co-founder of the El Paso History Alliance, a virtual cultural community with more than 60,000 followers online.
 Max has been a leading activist and litigant in the fight to save Duranguito, the oldest neighborhood in El Paso, and he is also co-chairing the effort to restore Sacred Heart Church in the city’s historic Segundo Barrio.
 He helped lead the effort to establish the Segundo Barrio National Register Historic District, which happened in November 2021, and has long been working to create the Downtown El Paso National Register Historic District.

 • Dixie was previously the Site Manager at the Confederate Reunion Grounds State Historic Site in Mexia.
 She holds a MA in Museum Studies from Texas Tech University, a BA in History/Geology from McMurry University and is a Holland Scholar.
 Dixie is an Archaeology Steward with the Texas Historical Commission, a member of the Limestone County Historical Commission, and a board member of several organizations including Texans for State Parks, the Limestone County Historical Museum, and the Old Fort Parker Historic Site in Mexia.
 She is now retired and enjoys spending time with her family and traveling.